Proven-Paradox/shaper-system/Handbook.md

 Special: If this attack hits the target and they are not otherwise restrained, you move them one square.
 Description: A strike so powerful that it sends opponents sprawling backward.
 This could be a body slam, a shield bash, beating them backwards with wind from your wings, and similar attacks.

+#### Challenge
+Spell
+Action: Minor
+Prerequisites: None
+Range: Long
+Targets: One enemy
+Cost 2 MP
+Damage: 0
+Special: If this spell hits the target, they are Provoked by you for one turn.
+You may choose to use your Mental Defense - 10 instead of your Mental Attack for this spell.
+Description: Draw an opponent's attention.
+This could be shouting insults or making noise, subtle mind control, magically drawing bullets toward oneself, or otherwise force opponents to focus on you.

 #### Cleanse
 Auxiliary
 Action: Minor